 Custom Claims

-CFS supports configuring custom claims.
-These custom claims are returned as part of the profile scope.
-If a custom claim is disabled, it is not returned in either the id_token or from the /userinfo endpoint.
-Custom claims, like all other scopes, can only be managed by tenant administrators.
-To add a custom claim:
+• If a custom claim is disabled, it is not returned in either the id_token or from the /userinfo endpoint.

-1. From the Administration tab navigate to Applications > OpenID Connect
+1. From the Administration tab navigate to Applications > OpenID Connect.

-2. In the top right, click + Add Custom Profile Scope Claim
+2. In the top right, click + Add Custom Profile Scope Claim.

 openidconnect 5